chandlevier/Signal-3L-4.0/readme.md

-# Signal-3L 4.0 – Environment Setup
+# Signal-3L 4.0

-This document describes how to set up the Python environment required to run **Signal-3L 4.0**.
+This document describes how to set up the Python environment and data required to run **Signal-3L 4.0**.

 ## 1. Create Conda Environment